nitnub/live-bus-tracker/README.md

 * Boston: Click the button a the top-left of the screen to update the marker location.

 ## How to Run
-To run this project, navigate to [https://nitnub.github.io/live-bus-tracker](https://nitnub.github.io/live-bus-tracker/)
+To run this project, navigate to [https://nitnub.github.io/live-bus-tracker](https://nitnub.github.io/live-bus-tracker/) and follow the instructions on the page.

 ## Future Improvements